Citation, DOI, disclosures and article data

 post-hysterectomy (without salpingo-oophorectomy)

-- unilateral or bilateral hydrosalpinx may also occur in women after hysterectomy when only the fallopian tubes are left to protect the blood supply to the ovary
+unilateral or bilateral hydrosalpinx may also occur in women after a hysterectomy when only the fallopian tubes are left to protect the blood supply to the ovary

-- this is from accumulation of tubal secretions caused by surgical blockage proximally and adhesion-related blockage distally
+this is from the accumulation of tubal secretions caused by surgical blockage proximally and adhesion-related blockage distally

-- tubal malignancy: primary or secondary tumours of the fallopian tubes
+tubal malignancy: primary or secondary tumors of the fallopian tubes

 Longitudinal folds that are present in a normal fallopian tube may become thickened in the presence of a hydrosalpinx.
 The folds may produce a characteristic “cogwheel” appearance when imaged in cross-section.
 These folds are pathognomonic of a hydrosalpinx.
 Indentations on the opposite sides of the wall is referred to as the waist sign which is a strong predictor of hydrosalpinx.
 The waist sign in combination with a tubular-shaped cystic mass has been found to be pathognomonic of a hydrosalpinx 9.
 Incomplete septa may also give a "beads on a string" sign.

 Sometimes the dilated fallopian tube may not show longitudinal folds.
 If the elongated nature of these folds is not noted, they may be mistaken for mural nodules of an ovarian cystic mass.
 A significantly scarred hydrosalpinx may present as a multilocular cystic mass with multiple septa (often incomplete) creating multiple compartments.
 These septa are generally incomplete, and the compartments can be connected.
 However, with more pronounced scarring, differentiation from an ovarian mass may not be possible.

 A hydrosalpinx may be seen incidentally at CT as a fluid-attenuation tubular adnexal structure, separate from the ovary.
 A simple hydrosalpinx is not accompanied by pelvic inflammation.
 The tubal wall may enhance following contrast.

-MR imaging is the modality of choice for the characterisation and localisation of adnexal masses that are inadequately evaluated with ultrasound.
+MR imaging is the modality of choice for the characterization and localization of adnexal masses that are inadequately evaluated with ultrasound.
 A dilated fallopian tube is interposed between the uterus and ovary and demonstrates fluid signal intensity.
 Incomplete septa or folds can be seen.
 The mucosal plicae are usually effaced, and the tube wall is uniformly smooth and thin.

 Signal characteristics of the dilated tube(s) include: